Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Model

-Although a data analysis scenario could, in theory, involve only a single pass through the main \textit{Add-Check-Refine} sequence, the Iceberg model follows others in encouraging the looping nature of the sensemaking process.
-Analysts typically iterate with many passes through this loop, repeating the cycle of acquiring and incorporating, interpreting and evaluating, and updating and articulating.
-Inner loops may occur at any phase; For example, multiple rounds of interpretation and evaluation could happen before any refinement takes place.
-Changes to the data and schema happen only in the initial \textit{Add} phase and final \textit{Add} phase.
-The middle \textit{Check} phase may provide motivation for later refinement, but is distinguished from those phases to emphasize when changes do and do not occur.
+Hypothetically, a data analysis scenario could involve only a single pass through the main \emph{Add-Check-Refine} sequence, but like earlier \newcopy{sensemaking} models, the Iceberg Model encourages \newcopy{looping through the process}.
+Analysts typically iterate with many passes through this loop, repeating the cycle of acquiring and incorporating, interpreting and evaluating, considering and articulating and updating, before formulating their final findings.
+Inner loops may occur at any phase; for example, multiple rounds of interpretation and evaluation could happen before any refinement takes place.

-The Iceberg Sensemaking model can also be illustrated as a temporal progress with partially unrolled timelines, where multiple icebergs in the same row represent subsequent versions of the same data/schema combination evolving over time.
-We group the actions into easily comprehensible chunks, showing a limited number of arrows per iceberg, as shown in Fig.~\ref{fig:scenario}.
-These timeline views highlight the changes at each phase of analysis, capturing the progress of refinement towards the final version and showcasing times at which new data and schemas are added into the mix.